 A single 2GB embedded MMC (eMMC) device is on the board.
 The device connects to the MMC1 port of the processor, allowing for 8bit wide access.
-Default boot mode for the board will be MMC1 with an option to change it to MMC0 for SD card booting.
+Default boot mode for the board will be MMC1 with an option to change it to MMC0, the SD card slot, for booting from the SD card as a result of removing and reapplying the power to the board.
+Simply pressing the reset button will not change the boot mode.
 MMC0 cannot be used in 8Bit mode because the lower data pins are located on the pins used by the Ethernet port.
 This does not interfere with SD card operation but it does make it unsuitable for use as an eMMC port if the 8 bit feature is needed.